bds310/bds310.github.io/syllabus.md

 At the completion of this course, students will be able to:

-- Organize, visualize, and perform quantitative analysis of large biological data sets.
+- Organize, visualize, and perform quantitative analysis of biological data
-- Apply data science principles to real-world data sets
+- Apply data science principles to real-world data
 - Use Python as a tool for scientific computing
 - Navigate and use UNIX shell
 - Solve problems in groups via active collaboration